-The pupil becomes the master in this adaptation of Clive Barker's short story "The Forbidden," in which graduate student Helen Lyle's (Virginia Madsen) poking around in folklore history introduces her to the tall tale of Candyman ... and turns her into an urban legend herself by the film's end.
+The pupil becomes the master in this adaptation of Clive Barker's short story "The Forbidden," in which graduate student Helen Lyle's (Virginia Madsen) folklore exploration introduces her to the tall tale of the Candyman ... and turns her into an urban legend herself by the film's end.
 And sometimes you can summon an urban legend by chanting their name a few times, as poor Trevor (Xander Berkeley) discovers as he turns to face Helen's vengeful spirit ... and Candyman's hook.
 Bring on the strobe light!

 "The Descent" (2006)

 It looked like Sarah (Shauna Macdonald) was home free.
 After falling down a hole and being knocked unconscious, she came to and managed to climb up a huge pile of bones towards daylight, squeezing through a narrow opening, and finally escaping from the cave chock full of creepy-crawly creatures.
 She ran to her car and sped off, pulling over momentarily to throw up all over the side of the road.
 And BAM!
 There's Juno (Natalie Mendoza), her husband's mistress whom she supposedly left for dead, quietly judging her from the passenger seat.
 For the love of God, NEVER GO SPELUNKING.

 "The Evil Dead" (1982)

 Poor Ash (Bruce Campbell).
 He thought he was rid of the demonic forces that destroyed his friends and wrecked his cabin.
 Unfortunately, burning the "Naturon Demonto" in the fireplace only served as a pause button, as the film ends with Ash getting smacked in the face by some unseen evil.
 And so one of our great horror movie heroes — and human punching bags — was born.